Alcohol Addiction, Treatment and Rehab

 Mental and physical problems can develop when you engage in heavy consumption of alcohol for weeks, months or years, then suddenly quit or significantly reduce the quantity of alcohol you consume.
 This is referred to as alcohol withdrawal.
 You’re unlikely to develop alcohol withdrawal if you only drink once in a while and decide to stop.

 However, if you’ve experienced alcohol withdrawal once, there is always a possibility of going through it again, the next time you choose to quit.
 Symptoms of alcohol withdrawal can range from mild to serious.
 Mild symptoms usually appear as early as six hours after your last drink.
-They can include: nausea, vomiting, shaky hands, anxiety, headaches, sweating and insomnia.
+They can include: nausea, vomiting, shakey hands, anxiety, headaches, sweating and insomnia.

 Severe withdrawal symptoms typically begin with hallucinations from around 12 to 24 hours after your last drink, to seizures within the first two days after you quit.
 Delirium tremens (or ‘DTs’ as they are often called) usually manifest 48 to 72 hours after your last drink.
 These include severe symptoms such as vivid hallucinations and delusions, where you can see, feel, or hear things that aren’t there.
 Other withdrawal symptoms at this stage include confusion, fever, high blood pressure, racing heart and excessive sweating.